 I know—it looks almost exactly like the similarly named Red Columbine (it also sometimes goes by the common name Crimson Columbine.)
 But this one is for western gardens!
 Crimson Columbine is native from Southern California all the way north to Southern Alaska.
 Yes—what a range!
 Crimson Columbine can be a dainty plant (6″ high) or at its happiest grow to 3′.

-Have you seen other colors before?
 You probably have.
 Columbines easily cross-pollinate to make different blooms, sizes, and behaviors.
 Let’s go a little deeper into columbines’ family tree and talk about cultivars and hybridization.

 If you’re about to scroll by—I promise this is interesting and worth reading.

-Columbine cultivars and hybrids
+Many columbine options are cultivars and hybrids

 To keep it simple, there are two ways that native columbines can change their looks from their native forms: cultivation and cross-pollination.